 How Pick.Click.Give. makes a difference

-Let me introduce you to Kristina.
-She was born to a single, alcoholic mother and never knew her dad.
-Her mom often flew into alcohol-fueled abusive rages with Kristina, the oldest of three siblings, bearing the brunt.
-She was forced into the role of caregiver for her siblings and her mom as well.
-She was often in trouble at school, sometimes lashing out at her classmates, verbally and physically, resulting in numerous suspensions.
+Lets meet Kristina: She was born to a single, alcoholic mother and never knew her father.
+Her mom would fly into drunken abusive rages and Kristina, being the eldest of three siblings, bore the brunt.
+She was forced into the role of caregiver in her family, even for her mom.
+She frequently was in trouble at school, sometimes lashing out at her classmates verbally and physically, resulting in numerous suspensions.
 To escape, she began using drugs and running away from home.
-Kristina was sexually assaulted by her "friends," became addicted to meth, was arrested several times, and finally court ordered into drug treatment.
+Kristina was sexually assaulted by her "friends" and became addicted to meth.
+After being arrested several times, she was finally court-ordered into drug treatment.

 When she first came to Covenant House, her anger made her difficult to work with.
-She would often leave in fits of rage, only to return a few weeks later to try again.
-Everything change the day we discovered that Kristina couldn't read.
-18 years old, a lifetime of abuse, wisdom beyond her years, and she couldn't even read a STOP sign.
-Kristina decided she would learn to read and get her G.E.D.
-People from her past told us that she wouldn't follow through—that we were wasting time on her.
+She would often storm out, only to return a few weeks later to try again.
+Everything changed the day we discovered that Kristina couldnt read.
+18 years old, a lifetime of abuse, wisdom beyond her years, and she couldnt read so much as a STOP sign.
+Kristina decided she was going to learn to read and get her G.E.D.
+People from her past told us that she wouldnt follow through—that we were wasting time on her.
 Instead, she showed up six hours a day for seven months to receive tutoring.
-As she progressed in her reading ability, her anger faded, replaced by smiles.
+As she improved her reading, we saw that old anger less and much more of her smile.
 Every time we saw her, she had a new book in her hand.
-The day she received her G.E.D., all of Covenant House stopped to recognize her accomplishment.
+The day she received her G.E.D., all of Covenant House stopped to recognize her achievement.

 Kristina went on her way, and fell out of contact with us for a time.
-We heard she'd gone to Arizona to live with her sisters.
-One day, we received a letter from Kristina thanking us for believing in her and letting us know she was well.
+We heard shed gone to Arizona to live with her sisters.
+One day, we received a letter from Kristina telling us she was well and thanking us for believing in her.
 Attached to her letter was a copy of her acceptance into Arizona State University.